simonkarman/krmx/features.md

-## Possible Upcoming features
+## Ideas and upcoming features
-There are different components that together form the krmx protocol.
+There are multiple components that together form Krmx.
 Each has its own possible upcoming features.

+To see what Krmx currently has to offer read the [Krmx documentation](https://simonkarman.github.io/krmx).

-This is just a list of ideas, this means that for something to be on the list it doesn't mean it will necessarily be added.
+> Note: This is just a list of ideas, this means that something being on the list is no guarantee for it actually being implemented.

-### krmx base
+### Krmx Server
-1. Middleware - Create support for middleware (game / matchmaking / custom...)
-2. Hot Reloading: Emit event that allows writing server state to disk on exit (or state change) and allow to restart a server with state
+1. Hot Reloading: Emit event that allows writing server state to disk on exit (or state change) and allow to restart a server with state
-3. Identities - Using JWT in authenticate message for credentials
+2. Identities - Using JWT in authenticate message for credentials
-4. Connection Cleanup - Close unresponsive (verify with ping pong) connections and close connections that are not accepted after X seconds
+3. Connection Cleanup - Close unresponsive (verify with ping pong) connections and close connections that are not accepted after X seconds
-5. CLI Startup - Add cli command to start a new server on specific port (and with specific user(s) allowed to join)
+4. CLI Startup - Add cli command to start a new server on specific port (and with specific user(s) allowed to join)
-6. CLI Output - Show server output (connected users) via a self updating user table such as k9s output
+5. CLI Output - Show server output (connected users) via a self updating user table such as k9s output

-### krmx game middleware
+### Krmx Game middleware
+Create a middleware layer that can be reused when creating a game with Krmx.

 1. Ready Up - Add pre game ready up phase where players can join/leave and accept to play and once everyone is ready start the game
 2. Late Joiners - Don't allow new players joining after the game has started
 3. Admin - Ensure one player is always the host of the game that can kick players and start the game during ready up